 But this is not simply an outdoor drinking event.

 First, while you can consume Ottakringer’s own standard beers, their Brauwerk craft beer line produces a range of porters, pale ales, fruit beers, and more.

 Second, you can consume someone else’s beer, too, thanks to the guest brewery (which changes every couple of days or so).
 These are usually small or specialist breweries from the provinces or overseas.

-Third, the stage isn’t purely for decoration, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).
+Third, the stage serves more than just a decorative purpose, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).

 And fourth, there’s food, too, so you have something to wash down with the beer.
 Think the kind of snacks and meals that fit with Austrian beer culture (e.g. sausages, schnitzel and spare ribs) with little touches of eclecticism (e.g. trout burgers and veggie burgers).

 A few bonus experiences round off the festival, such as amateur music nights where anyone willing to go up on stage and give it a go with voice, instrument or band gets a case of beer for their trouble.
-I have yet to participate, because they’d need to give the audience free beer to cope with my “singing”.
+I have yet to participate, because they’d need to give the audience free beer to cope.

 And in good news for visitors to Vienna: each year I’ve been you could enjoy a free English-speaking tour of the brewery (twice a week).

-The 2020 Festival of Beer Culture runs daily from July 2nd to September 3rd from 4pm to midnight.
+The Festival of Beer Culture typically runs daily from early July to late August or early September.
+Opening times are usually from 4pm to midnight.
 Entry is free, but the beer and food isn’t (obviously).

 How to get to the beer festival